shilpiprd/Shrek_RealTime_Video_Detection/README.md

 ### Final Video Inferencing
 - To get the final output, I intend to run the following command ``!python detect.py --source /content/drive/MyDrive/Shrek_YOLOv3/frames_source --output out_out --conf-thres 0.1 ``
+- To pass your own folder of images on which you want to run inference on, specify your folder path after --source.
 - After the model is done training, we would have the last.pt file inside the weights folder and the final output images inside the out_out folder.

 ### Unconventional Changes